 When I tell people that I’m working on a Ph.D. in computer science, they often follow up with a logical question: What are you hoping to do with that?
-Since I’m still not entirely sure what job I’ll end up in (Another common follow-up question: Do you want to be a professor?
-Answer: maybe), I typically have to do some explaining.
+Since I’m still not entirely sure what job I’ll end up in,1 I typically have to do some explaining.
 This post attempts to articulate my reasoning for pursuing a Ph.D., both for curious friends/family and for my future self, who will surely question the decision many times.

 During my undergrad, I initially chose to study human resources, the often-hated branch of business devoted to personnel management.
 Despite my past interest in and experience with math, science, and computers, I chose HR for two main reasons.
 First, I find business quite interesting.
 Second, and most importantly, HR seemed like a career that would allow me to make a meaningful difference in others’ lives; I imagined opportunities to help people find greater satisfaction in their current job, learn new skills, and get better jobs.
 After a year of school and an internship, though, I discovered that HR wasn’t a great fit for me (that’s a whole separate story), and I changed my major to computer science.

 When I switched to computer science, I still hoped to find purposeful work, but I was much more focused on doing something fascinating.
 Although HR was interesting in many ways, computers captivate me on a completely different level.
 Once I realized how much I enjoyed my CS classes, I started to think about grad school; however, without a specific area of CS that I wanted to dive into more deeply, I never seriously considered further education.

 At the same time, I got a part-time software engineering job that exposed me to what my career might be like without grad school.
 Despite the fact that I love to spend a few hours writing code, I never felt as excited as I expected to about the job.
 Eventually I identified three aspects of software engineering that disappointed me: